Hunt on for those behind Kanthi blast: Police | Law-Order

 ''We have not yet arrested anybody.
 The incident is being investigated,'' an officer of the Kanthi sub-division told PTI.

-The three people killed in the blast were identified as Rajkumar Manna, claimed to be a TMC worker, Debkumar Manna and Biswajit Gayen, police said.
+The three people killed in the blast were identified as Rajkumar Manna, a TMC worker, Debkumar Manna and Biswajit Gayen, police said.

 The impact of the blast was such that the kuchcha house, where it happened, was blown off.